inkyblackness/ss-specs/levelObjects/Actions.md

     -1  SHODAN (black and white)
     -2  Diego

 > The game uses other image references as well, apparently they don't work.
+This is due to the code being modified to ignore positive background image values.

 ### Action Type 23: Spawn Objects